 Lumbar Herniated Disc - Topic Overview

 back.
 If you are looking for information on a herniated disc in the neck, see

 The bones (vertebrae) that form the

 spine in your back are

 cushioned by small, spongy discs.
 When these discs are healthy, they act as

 shock absorbers for the spine and keep the spine flexible.
 But when a disc is

-open.
-This is called a herniated disc .
-It may also be called a slipped or
+also be called a slipped or ruptured disc.

 You can have a herniated disc

 in any part of your spine.
 But most herniated discs affect the lower back

 (lumbar spine).
 Some happen in the neck (cervical spine) and, more rarely, in

 A herniated disc may be caused by:

 - Wear and tear